More About WREA

 The Association is governed by a Board of Directors which consists of the officers of the Association, elected district directors representing each of the five regional districts, and the standing committee chairs.
 All of the officers, district directors, and committee members are retired educators who volunteer their services.
 The Bylaws provide for the following officers who serve for two-year terms: President, Secretary, Treasurer, President Elect, and Past President.

-WREA maintains an office in Middleton with four paid staff members: its Executive Director, two full time administrative assistants and one part time team support coordinator.
+WREA maintains an office in Middleton with its Executive Director, two full time and one part time paid staff.
 A conference room is part of the office for committee meetings.
 Volunteers assist the staff in preparing mailings and materials for meetings and committees.

 The Association has the following standing committees: Bylaws, Community Services and Health Issues, Executive Council, Finance, Legislative, Membership, Member Benefits, Nominating, Personnel, and Public Education Outreach.
 Ad hoc committees and task forces may be created by the Board for specific issues.